ritual-net/infernet-monorepo/infernet_services/services/css_inference_service/README.md

 }
 ```

-#### data field (chain)
+#### Data Field (chain)
-Due to output data size constraints, chain input is only supported for completion end points.
+Due to output data size constraints, onchain input is only supported for the completions endpoint.

-We the data payload, we expect a hexstring of the provider, endpoint, model, and messages fields to be ethereum application binary interface encoded.
+The data payload should be a hexstring of the provider, endpoint, model, and messages fields encoded using the Ethereum Application Binary Interface (ABI).

 Example python code using the eth-abi API:
 ```python